Grant Wood

 Missouri Connections

-While Wood was based in Iowa, his influence extended deeply into Missouri through:
+Although Wood lived and worked primarily in Iowa, his influence reached deeply into Missouri through:

-Wood’s work helped shape the broader Midwestern artistic identity that Missouri embraced during the New Deal era.
+Wood’s ideas helped shape the broader Midwestern identity that Missouri embraced during the New Deal era, especially through Benton’s teaching and mural work in Kansas City.

 Legacy and Influence